'We all will be judged.' Russian prisoners of war voice disquiet, shame over war in Ukraine - KESQ

 These are the voices of Russian prisoners of war now held by Ukraine.

-Nearly a dozen have appeared in news conferences held by the Ukrainian authorities, just a few of the 600 that Ukrainian President Volodymr Zelensky says have been captured.
+Nearly a dozen have appeared in news conferences held by the Ukrainian authorities, just a few of the 600 that Ukrainian President Volodymyr Zelensky says have been captured.

 Their public appearances may be questionable under the Geneva Conventions, which forbid states from causing unnecessary humiliation to prisoners of war.
 And it is possible that they felt pressure to express views sympathetic to those of their captors.